 The printed woodgrain is convincing but you can still tell it apart from the real thing up close.
 I bet it’s a lot more expensive than growing a tree and environmental characteristics are not mentioned.

 Toto ╳ Jun Igarashi/Taiji Fujimori

-Imagine the space station but made out of wood and you’d probably come quite close to this inside-out house where individual box-like rooms radiate off a central space which facilitates passage between them.
+Imagine a space station made out of wood and you’d probably come quite close to this inside-out house where individual box-like rooms radiate off a central space which facilitates passage between them.
 Each room has a single purpose with the furniture being one with the space itself (e.g. a box entirely lined with sofa-like padding).

-At the entrance/exit of the exhibition lies the event hall which consisted of greenhouse wrapped in a complex wooden lattice with a bookshop and lecture hall inside.
+At the entrance/exit of the exhibition lies the event hall which consisted of a greenhouse wrapped in a complex wooden lattice with a bookshop and lecture hall inside.